jerico-esguerra/MERN-blog/README.md

 ## Deployment

-1. A service like Hostinger can be used to deploy the client
+1. A service like Netlify can be used to deploy the client
-2. Heroku can be used to deploy the server.
+2. ~~Heroku~~ Render can be used to deploy the server.

 © 2023 Jerico Esguerra.
 All Rights Reserved.